cucumber/cucumber-jvm/metrics/README.md

 application: name or key of targeted application

-cost: downtime (in nano second) for the targeted application (example: 0.5s = 500000000)
+cost: downtime for the targeted application (by default in TimeUnit.SECONDS)

 ## JMX